349gill/cvectors/README.md

 # CVectors

-- A light-weight, optimized Linear Algebra library in C, with common vector operations, transformations, and other tools used in Computer Graphics.
+- A light-weight and optimized Linear Algebra library in C, with common vector operations, transformations, and other tools used in Computer Graphics.

+- Supports 3-dimensional Vectors and 3x3 Matrices (Cartesian systems) and 4-dimensional Vectors and 4x4 Matrices (Homogeneous systems), as well as Quaternions.

 - Under active development, open-source contributions are encouraged and appreciated.